 In February 2017, MAS announced new regulation allowing finance companies to offer larger amount of unsecured SME financing up to 25% of their of their capital funds from previous cap of 10%.

 Most P2P small business loans bear short term tenure ranging from one month to a year.
-Processing time is also touted to be faster than traditional banks.

 As of June 2016, P2P platforms operating locally must be regulated by MAS and be issued a Capital Market Service license to operate.

 There are also many alternative lenders operating in the SME financing sphere.
 Most of these alternative lenders operate on a smaller scale and serves a niche market.

 Some of these lenders are private investors whom lend directly to SMEs.
 Some are online lending platforms operating as direct lenders.